missfunmi/missfunmi.com/src/posts/2025/07/30_race_report_alpha_win_hudson_valley.md

 ## What's Next? 🤔

 My big race this year is [Ironman 70.3 Washington Tri-Cities](https://www.ironman.com/races/im703-washington-tri-cities) on September 21st.
 It'll be my fifth time racing that distance, and I'm especially stoked for this race as it already seems really popular, despite this only being its second year.
-It's also an excuse for me to finally visit the Seattle area for the first time, and I can't wait.
+It's also an excuse for me to finally visit the Seattle area for the first time, and I can't wait!

 I'd hoped to be able to race an Olympic tri this summer to refine my race routine and nutrition and get more race-specific open water swimming practice.
-Unfortunately, it looks unlikely I'll be able to squeeze one in before my 70.3, so I'll just have to be diligent about my brick workouts and get in a few more open water swims between now and September.
+Unfortunately, it looks unlikely I'll be able to squeeze one in, so I'll just have to be diligent about my brick workouts and get in a few more open water swims between now and September.